On the notion of scalar product for finite-dimensional diffeological vector spaces

 \paragraph{The functional diffeology on $V^*$} Recall \cite{wu} that in general, the diffeological dual $V^*$ of $V$ is \emph{not} even isomorphic to $V$, so not diffeomorphic to it; this occurs already in the finite-dimensional case (in addition to \cite{wu}, see Example 3.1 in \cite{multilinear}).
 Thus, it might well occur that while the diffeology on $V$ is not standard, the corresponding functional diffeology on its dual is.
 The following statement makes it precise.

-\begin{thm} Let $V$ be a finite-dimensional diffeological vector space, and let $V^*$ be its diffeological dual.
-Then the functional diffeology on $V^*$ is standard (\emph{i.e.}, $V^*$ is diffeomorphic to some $\matR^k$ with standard diffeology, for the appropriate $k$). \end{thm}
+\begin{theorem} Let $V$ be a finite-dimensional diffeological vector space, and let $V^*$ be its diffeological dual.
+Then the functional diffeology on $V^*$ is standard (\emph{i.e.}, $V^*$ is diffeomorphic to some $\matR^k$ with standard diffeology, for the appropriate $k$). \end{theorem}